Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 More drone strikes were also reported in Bahrain, Kuwait, Dubai and Saudi Arabia.

-U.N.
-Secretary-General António Guterres, speaking in Turkey, called for de-escalation and dialogue to end the war, saying that "as always, the most vulnerable are being hurt first and worst.”

-Melzer reported from Mitzpe Hila, Israel, Rising from Bangkok and Corder from The Hague, Netherlands.
-Associated Press writers Sally Abou AlJoud and Kareem Chehayeb in Beirut, and Jill Lawless in London, contributed to this report.
+Melzer reported from Mitzpe Hila, Israel.
+Rising reported from Bangkok, and Corder reported from The Hague, Netherlands.
+Associated Press writers Ghaya Ben Mbarek in Tunis, Tunisia; Koral Saeed in Herzliya, Israel; Sally Abou AlJoud, Kareem Chehayeb and Sarah El-Deeb in Beirut; Luena Rodriguez-Feo Vileira in Washington; and Jill Lawless in London contributed to this report.

-Note: This story has been corrected to show that Netanyahu said Israeli strikes had killed a top Iranian nuclear scientist, not multiple scientists.